 Treatment for ARFID in Adults

 There are many different treatments for adults with ARFID but the first thing that must be kept in mind are the specific goals that you want to set.
 For example, some adults would like to be able to eat a larger range of food or be more comfortable eating in public.
-There are therapies that can help with exposure, anxiety and the thought processes that surround avoidant restrictive food intake disorder.
-It is common for therapists to first address the less anxiety food fears first and then tackle the more extreme food fears, which why it is also important for individuals to be open about their food fears in treatment.
+There are therapies that can help with exposure, anxiety, and the thought processes that surround avoidant restrictive food intake disorder.
+It is common for therapists to first address the less anxious food fears first and then tackle the more extreme food fears, which is why it is also important for individuals to be open about their food fears in treatment.

 Food exposure is a way to lessen the anxiety around certain types of foods.
-This type of therapy includes mental visualization, writing and talking about the foods that are feared, then addressing why they are feared.
+This type of therapy includes mental visualization, writing, and talking about the foods that are feared, then addressing why they are feared.
 Through exposure therapy, a person with ARFID can learn positive coping skills to overcome these specific fears.

 Other therapies that are known to help treat ARFID in adults are cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), two common therapies that are used to treat eating disorders.
-These therapies give individuals the tools and coping mechanisms that allow them to listen to their body rather than listen to their anxiety-provoking thoughts.
+These therapies give individuals the tools and coping mechanisms that allow them to listen to their bodies rather than listen to their anxiety-provoking thoughts.
 Other effective treatments include group therapy and group meals to work on sensory issues within a supportive setting.
 Many times groups will go out into the community and eat in a public place or go grocery shopping together.
 Within this type of environment, the individual can gain support from other members who struggle with similar issues, as well as learn how to manage live situations with the backing from a member of their treatment team.

 Get Help for ARFID

 If you or someone you love could be struggling with ARFID, Center for Discovery can help.
 The unique dietary program involves techniques and therapies that can help adults move past this eating disorder, all in a real-life setting.